TheSledgeHammer/Groovy-Data-Structures-Algorithms/README.md

 # Groovy-Data-Structures-Algorithms
 The following Contains various helpful data structure classes.
-Based from my Java Data Structures & Algorithms Project.
+It is a re-write in groovy of my Java Data Structures & Algorithms Project.

-Currently doesn't contain all the data structure.
+Currently doesn't contain all the data structures.

 ### Includes:

 #### Lists:
-* SinglyLinkedList
 * DoublyLinkedList

 * CircularDoublyLinkedList

 #### Maps:
-* CircularDoublyLinkedMap: A Map implementation of a CircularDoublyLinkedList.
-Near exactly same as CircularDoublyLinkedList but with a key-value pair.
+* CircularDoublyLinkedMap: A Map implementation of a CircularDoublyLinkedList with a key-value pair.

-#### Tables: Structure is based of Google Guava's Tables
+#### Tables:
-* CircularDoublyLinkedTable: A Table implementation of a CircularDoublyLinkedList.
-Similar to CircularDoublyLinkedList but with a row-column-value triplet.
+* CircularDoublyLinkedTable: A Table implementation of a CircularDoublyLinkedList with a row-column-value triplet.

-#### Hashing (Work In Progress):
-* Contains a New API for creating data structures using hash algorithms.
-* Currently contains methods for Seperate Chaining & Open Addressing using Cuckoo
+#### Trees:
+* BinaryTree: A tree with 2 branches, left and right.
+Backed my a CircularDoublyLinkedList

+* BinaryIndexedTree (Fenwick Tree): A binary tree where each branch value is mapped to an integer or index within that tree.
+Backed my a CircularDoublyLinkedMap

+* TernaryTree: A tree with 3 branches, left, middle and right.
+Backed my a CircularDoublyLinkedList

+* TernaryIndexedTree (Fenwick Tree): A ternary tree where each branch value is mapped to an integer or index within that tree.
+Backed my a CircularDoublyLinkedMap

+#### Hashing:
 * CuckooHashTable: A HashTable using the Cuckoo Hash Collision Algorithm.
 Uses the following 4 hash algorithms: SHA1, FNV1a_128, Murmur3_128 & MD5 (in no set order)

-## Apache Licence 2.0
+### Apache Licence 2.0
 Copyright [2018] [Martin Kelly]

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at